Difference Between GDP vs GNP

 – Overall net income of foreign residents or businesses earned from domestic investments)

-Head to Head Comparison Between GDP vs GNP (Infographics)
+Head To Head Comparison Between GDP vs GNP (Infographics)

 Below is the top 6 difference between GDP vs GNP

-Key differences between GDP vs GNP
+Key Differences Between GDP vs GNP

-Income approach for calculation of GDP: –
+Income approach for the calculation of GDP: –

 While GNP is calculated as: –